MRunsten/solita-dev-academy-2023-exercise/README.md

 While you can access the frontend service even before the backend startup has completed, expect errors, as the backend HTTP Api is not running before the message `INFO backend::api: Bicycle application backend listening on [::]:3000`.
 After this message the application is ready, and it should be accessible (with default configuration) at [http://localhost:3000](http://localhost:3000)

+If you ran the `docker compose` command without the `-d` (detach) argument, you can shut down the docker-compose stack by pressing for example CTRL+C (or CMD+C, depends on the system).
+If you press this key combination more than once, Docker will shut down the service containers faster (non-gracefully) (which can actually be suggested as there is currently no signal handling in the backend and frontend containers).

+If you ran the `docker compose` command with `-d` (detach) argument, you can shut down the docker-compose stack by running the command `docker compose down`.

 ## After the first run
 When using the default environment value `RELOAD_DATABASE=true`, the backend service will on startup clear (drop) all database data, redownload data based on the `LOAD_*` environment variable values, and insert the freshly downloaded data to the re-created database tables.
 This means that if the database has been edited in any way, changes will be lost.
 However, this application does currently not change the database state after the initial data loading operation.